Uzair390-Del/Mobile-App-Developement/Week_01/Lecture_01.md

-# Android Application Development - Week 1 Lecture
+# Mobile App Development - Week 1 Lecture

 ## Course Policies and Guidelines
 - **Attendance & Participation:** Regular attendance is required.
 Active participation in discussions and practical sessions is encouraged.